RezaBohloul/Wall-Script/README.md

 # Wall Script
 *where you pin your most needed script to it*

-Easy to use
+# How to use

+You do not need memorize too much shortcut for favorite scripts, just define shortcut for wall script like command+9 and use it instead of all shortcut.
 Add script to each block of wall then when you click on block, attached script runs.

-# You can add infinit number of Walls.
+You can change color of block to find it more easily in the wall or change/delete attached script when you want.
+You can add infinit number of Walls, use arrow key to next/previous wall.

+### After instalation, you never think not working withot it.

+*Upon installation, you will locate Wall Script in the window menu*

 ![Wall Script](https://github.com/RezaBohloul/Wall-Script/blob/main/Image/Wall%20Script.png)

+# Installation
+1. Open Window > Plugin Manager
+2. Find Anchor Wall Script and click the Install button
+3. Restart Glyphs.app

 # License